AndrejKolar/NetworkStack/README.md

 ### MockWebService

 The `MockWebService` implements the same `WebServiceProtocol`.
-It skips making the actual web request and returns json data directly from a `.json` file included with the project.
-Its useful for running tests or returning mocked responses until the backend endpoint is ready.
+It skips making the actual web request and returns JSON data directly from a `.json` file included with the project.
+It is useful for running tests or returning mocked responses until the backend endpoint is ready.

 ```swift
 class MockWebService: WebServiceProtocol {